Continuing Education Activity

 Hypovolemic patients can present with a wide assortment of symptoms and physical exam findings.
 Some of the most common presenting symptoms of dehydration include but are not limited to fatigue, thirst, dry skin and lips, dark urine or decreased urine output, headaches, muscle cramps, lightheadedness, dizziness, syncope, orthostatic hypotension, and palpitations.
 The patient's history may elicit factors that could cause dehydration, such as exercise, heat exposure, medications, illness, impaired access to water, fever, or fluid loss.

 There is no gold standard test for dehydration.
-Serum and plasma osmolality tests are often used to diagnose but may be affected by the type of fluid lost or the acuity of the fluid loss.
+Serum and plasma osmolality tests are often used to diagnose but may be affected by fluid loss or fluid loss acuity.
 A reasonable definition of dehydration due to water loss is serum osmolality greater than or equal to 295 mOsm/kg.
 The 2015 Cochrane review used serum osmolality of greater than 294 mOsm/kg to define dehydration.
-Weight loss equal to or greater than 3% over 7 days may also indicate dehydration if this data is available In the 2015 Cochrane review of diagnostic tests for dehydration in elderly patients, bioelectrical impedance analysis, urine specific gravity, the osmolality of urine, saliva or tears, tear volume, number of urine voids, and urine volume were not useful as stand-alone tests for dehydration in the elderly.
+Weight loss equal to or greater than 3% over 7 days may also indicate dehydration if this data is available.
+The 2015 Cochrane review of diagnostic tests for dehydration in elderly patients, bioelectrical impedance analysis, urine specific gravity, the osmolality of urine, saliva, or tears, tear volume, number of urine voids, and urine volume were not useful as stand-alone tests for dehydration in the elderly.